VenkMallikarjun/BayesENproteomics/README.md

   - PathwayOutput = Structure containing Reactome pathway-level quantiifcation.

-  * exp_peps = string containing name and extension (e.g. 'name.csv') of file containing quantification and details for peptides to be used in quantification (organised into Progenesis format).
+  * exp_peps = string containing name and extension (e.g. 'name.csv') of file containing quantification and details for peptides to be used in quantification (organised into Progenesis format; for quantification include only Raw Abundances, do not include Spectral Counts or Normalised Abundances).

   * norm_peps = string containing name and extension (e.g. 'name.csv') of file containing quantification and details for peptides to be used for normalisation (organised into Progenesis format).
 Can be same as exp_peps if normalisation is to be performed against entire dataset.
+File referenced must have the same number of columns as `exp_peps`.

   * species = string denoting species used.
 Can either be 'mouse', 'human' or a string containing a UniProt proteome ID (e.g. 'UP000002281' for Equus caballus).